Hit enter after type your search item

 Git online repo

-For checking the files on local repo, I ran the $ ls command and see what is displayed:
+For checking the files on the local repo, I ran the $ ls command and see what is displayed:

 Git local repo